pypa/pip/docs/html/development/ci.rst

   - x64
   - x86

-so 42 hypothetical interpreters.
+so 42 hypothetical combinations.

 Checks
 ======

-``pip`` CI runs different kind of tests:
+``pip`` CI runs various "checks":

-- lint (defined in ``.pre-commit-config.yaml``)
+- Development tooling
-- docs
+  - docs (does the documentation build correctly?)
+  - lint (automated code quality checks, run with ``pre-commit``)
-- vendoring (is the ``src/_internal/_vendor`` directory cleanly vendored)
+  - vendoring (is ``src/pip/_vendor`` correctly constructed?)
+- Tests
   - unit tests (present in ``tests/unit``)
   - "integration" tests (mostly present in ``tests/functional``)
-- package (test the packaging steps)
+- Packaging (test the packaging steps)

-Since lint, docs, vendoring and package tests only need to run on a pip developer/contributor machine, they only need to be tested on the x64 variant of the 3 different operating systems, and when an interpreter needs to be specified it's ok to require the latest CPython interpreter.

-So only unit tests and integration tests would need to be run with the different interpreters.
+We run development tooling checks on the latest CPython (x64), on every OS.
+This helps ensure they'll also run on a pip developer/contributor's machine regardless of the OS they use.

+We try to run the tests on as many interpreter-OS-architecture combinations as we can, without having a significant slowdown on our productivity due to CI wait times.

 Services